-Kugel is a sweet or savory casserole that’s the perfect side dish to any holiday dinner.
-Plus it cooks in the slow cooker freeing up your oven.
+Kugel is a sweet or savory casserole that’s served on Shabbat or at holiday dinners.
+This sweet noodle kugel cooks in the slow cooker freeing up your oven.

 - 6 eggs